vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Can I create a service to match buyers and sellers?

-Companies that receive payments through Vipps must be Vipps customers.
+Companies that receive payments through Vipps must be Vipps customers, and this is defined in the regulatory approval for Vipps from Finanstilsynet.

 If the service receives payment from a buyer and then pays the seller, so that the service "holds" the money even for a short time, the service